+Course Type:

-Course Type: Interactive Video Conferencing (IVC - synchronous online).
+Interactive Video Conferencing (IVC - synchronous online).

-Location & Meeting Times: M, T, W, F 12:55 - 1:45 pm - - - IVC Lectures will be delivered synchronously via ZOOM.
+Location & Meeting Times:

+M, T, W, F 8:35-9:25 am --- IVC Lectures will be delivered synchronously via ZOOM.
 Students are expected to participate in the remote lectures as they would classroom lectures.
-Attendance will be taken.
 Recordings of our ZOOM meetings will be available via CANVAS.

-- Attendance & Punctuality: It is strongly recommended that students join the synchronous Zoom sessions at the scheduled class time.
+Attendance & Punctuality:

+It is strongly recommended that students join the synchronous Zoom sessions at the scheduled class time.
 Exams will take place during these times.
 Since we will strive to encourage class discussion, is a matter of courtesy to be on time and to log into Zoom for class with audio and video enabled.

+COVID-19 Considerations:

-Attendance will be taken. - COVID-19 Considerations: Students must self-report if they test positive for COVID-19 via coronavirus.utah.edu. - Instructional Support Team: We expect to have a homework reader for this class.
-Details will be provided when available. - Course Materials:
+Students must self-report if they test positive for COVID-19 via coronavirus.utah.edu.

+Instructional Support Team:

+We expect to have a homework reader for this class.
+Details will be provided when available.

+Course Materials: